Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

     - Directly underneath the Heading there are two icons used to represent the player and computer.

-    - The icon of the person is used to let the user know that information underneath it is refering to themselves.
+    - The icon of the person is used to let the user know that information underneath it is referring to themselves.

-    - The icon of the computer is used to let the users know that information underneath it is refering to the  computer.
+    - The icon of the computer is used to let the users know that information underneath it is referring to the computer.

     - The icons are also used for aesthetic purposes.